tramitit/guides/en/bulgaria/filing_a_complaint.md

 categories:
 - Bulgaria
 date: '2024-06-07'
-description: Learn how to file complaints in Bulgaria for issues like noise, fines, and scams.
-Includes procedure, required documents, and relevant authorities.
+description: Learn how to file a complaint in Bulgaria for noise disturbances, fines, scams, and landlord issues.
+Follow step-by-step procedures and required documents.
 draft: false
-meta_title: 'Guide to Filing Complaints in Bulgaria: Steps and Authorities'
+meta_title: 'How to File Complaints in Bulgaria: Noise, Fines, Scams & More'
-title: 'Guide to Filing Complaints in Bulgaria: Steps and Authorities'
+title: 'How to File Complaints in Bulgaria: Noise, Fines, Scams & More'
 translationKey: bulgaria-filing_a_complaint
 ---

 ## Description
 ### What is it?